 Bourgeois Bohemian feat.
 Nick Fouquet

-Nick, a self described free spirit, was born in NYC, raised in France and Florida, and spent two years fearlessly backpacking alone through South America, Brazil, Thailand, Australia, and many places in between.
+Nick, a self-described free spirit, was born in NYC, raised in France and Florida, and spent two years fearlessly backpacking alone through South America, Brasil, Thailand, Australia, and many places in between.
 He eventually settled into a bungalow on Venice Beach and opened a studio/shop on Abbot Kinney where he practices the old fashioned art of hat making.

 "Becoming a hat maker was definitely not planned.
 It was a series of life events that made me realize my true passion...
 I graduated with a BA in Environmental Science and Sustainable Development, so my future was looking more like forestry or a recluse in the high mountains of Colorado as a field worker...
 But I often found myself designing in my free time, making one-offs, and working with designers in the different countries I traveled to."

 Today, Nick uses 100% Beaver fur felt which is sustainably harvested in Tennessee - few hat makers use it.

 What I love about his personal style is that everything he wears is thoroughly broken-in.
 He keeps a minimal wardrobe of pieces that he's been wearing for years, many of which have trekked with him to multiple continents.
 He's living proof that clothing with worn-in character can speak volumes about the character of a man.